-A solar passive house is for sale here at Hockerton Housing Project.
+Hockerton Housing Project has a solar passive eco house for sale.
 It is one of the five private homes on this sustainable co-housing development.
-It comes with shared access and use of renewable energy systems, rainwater harvesting and 6 acres of land, with a further 8.5 acres on an agricultural lease.
+It comes with shared access and use of renewable energy systems, rainwater harvesting, lakes, woodland and 6 acres of land, with a further 8.5 acres on an agricultural lease.

 Kitchen of house for sale at Hockerton Housing Project

 Residents benefit from very low bills, onsite renewable energy systems and rainwater harvesting, and access and use of 14.5 acres.
-The homes and their gardens are private, with all households sharing in the management of the surrounding land and facilities, and the onsite business that delivers a range of services relating to sustainability.
+The homes and their gardens are private, with all households sharing in the management of the surrounding land and facilities, and the onsite business that provides an income for residents through its range of services relating to sustainability.

 The development is in the Nottinghamshire village of Hockerton, 1.5 miles from the market town of Southwell and 7 miles from Newark, with its 75 minute train link to London.
 The village has a pub and an active community spirit.
 Schools include the Lowes Wong Infant and Junior School and the excellent Minster School.
 Southwell is a bustling historic town with a useful range of shops, two weekly markets, and regular festivals throughout the year.